 Most government agencies, educational institutions and organizations who do business with the government are subject to compliance with accessibility regulations and laws that support the rights of access to information for people with disabilities.
 In the United States, the Federal Communications Commission enforces broadcast captioning laws, and most prime-time and network-delivered shows must contain captions.
 Most U.S. and International Web accessibility laws and guidelines are derived from standards developed through the World Wide Web (W3C) organization’s Web Accessibility Initiative (WAI) which specifies guidelines to making media accessible.
-U.S. accessibility mandates Sections 504 and 508 of the Rehabilitation Amendment to the Americans with Disability Act require accessible media for government agencies, students and faculty at public educational institutions, government agencies and organizations who do business with the government or who receive funding from the government.
-Penalties for non-compliance are generally addressed through civil litigation and are filed as civil rights violations.
+U.S. accessibility mandates covered in Section 504 and Section 508 of the Rehabilitation Act require accessible media for government agencies, public educational institutions, and organizations that do business with the government or that receive funding from the government.
+Penalties for non-compliance are generally addressed through civil litigation, and are filed as civil rights violations.

 The information below is intended to summarize known legislation, and does not constitute legal opinions.

 Twenty-first Century Communications and Video Accessibility Act of 2008 and 2009: An Act designed to ensure that individuals with disabilities have access to emerging Internet Protocol-based communication and video programming technologies.
 This Bill applies to broadcasters who have online video content.

 Americans with Disabilities Act of 1990: Sections of this act prohibit discrimination against those with disabilities and applies to state and local government.

 Rehabilitation Act of 1973: Section 508: Section 508 requires captioning and transcription of any video content made public by federal agencies or organizations receiving federal funds, including higher education institutions.